Minor

 6 credits for the two core Cognitive Science courses:

-12 credits consisting of four designated distribution courses in at least two of the participating disciplines outside of your major (see list of participating departments and restrictions on courses designated as fulfilling the distribution requirement on our courses page.).
+12 credits consisting of four designated distribution courses in at least two of the participating disciplines outside of your major

 The Distribution Requirement

 The purpose of the distribution requirement is to give the student a broad background in Cognitive Science.
-This is why students are required to take at least one designated course in at least two departments outside of their major field (for a list of participating departments see above).
+This is why students are required to take at least one designated course in at least two departments outside of their major field (for a list of participating departments, see above).

 For the purpose of the distribution requirement, Cognitive Science (ICOS) counts as a department.
 Therefore, if the student takes a course offered (or cross-listed) by Cognitive Science—other than the two core required courses (ICOS 2201, ICOS 2950)—this counts as one of the two departments outside the student’s major.
-In addition, it is possible for a course taken in the student’s major department to count toward fulfilling the Cognitive Science minor if and only if (1) that course is not counting toward the major for that student and (2) the student has taken at least one designated course in two different departments other than their major.
-For more information about courses designated as fulfilling the distribution requirement see our courses page.

 The Cognitive Science Senior Thesis Option (ICOS 4970, ICOS 4971)

 Students who are not doing a thesis for their major are encouraged to exercise the Cognitive Science Senior Thesis option.
-They should enroll for the Senior Thesis in Cognitive Science (ICOS 4970, ICOS 4971), for a minimum of four credits distributed across the two semesters.
+They should enroll in the Senior Thesis in Cognitive Science (ICOS 4970, ICOS 4971) for a minimum of four credits distributed across the two semesters.
 The number of credits and their distribution across semesters must be approved by the thesis mentor.
 Regardless of the number of credits, the senior thesis substitutes for one of the four distribution courses.
-Thus, students undertaking a thesis in Cognitive Science need take only 3, instead of 4, designated distribution courses.
+Thus, students undertaking a thesis in Cognitive Science need to take only 3, instead of 4, designated distribution courses.

 Students who will be undertaking a thesis to fulfill the requirements of their major are encouraged, but not required, to conduct the thesis in an area related to cognitive science.
 However, they should not enroll for any thesis credits other than those required for the major.